jacquessham/DataViz_notes/skewed_scatterplot/readme.md

 # Skewed Scatterplot
 When the data is very skewed, it is very hard to read on the scatterplot.
 It is a similar situation to a skewed bar chart.
 In order to fix it, we may take a logarithm to the data to reduce the skewness effect.
-This folder contains the notes and script for this Medium <a href="">post (Coming soon)</a>.
+This folder contains the notes and script for this Medium <a href="https://medium.com/gitconnected/skewed-data-on-a-scatterplot-854980ee9f55">post</a>.
 <br><br>
 One classic example is to plot the relationship between GDP and population.
 If we plot the dataset directly, it will look like this:
 <img src=gdp.png>